Corporate Security Assessments

 Online Active Shooter Training

-This program is modeled after our one hour live lecture + live fire demo and has been expanded to include additional information regarding pre-incident indicators, workplace violence, and terrorism.
-It has been adapted for a unique immersive online delivery that challenges participants to make split second decisions that could be the difference between life and death.
+These active shooter training courses are designed based on AEGIS’ one hour live lectures.
+They have been adapted for a unique immersive online delivery that challenges participants to make decisions that could be the difference between life and death.

-Participants will learn proven techniques on how to survive an active shooter taught by a security expert and professional instructor.
+Participants learn theory and proven techniques on taught by security experts based on the Run, Hide, Fight methodology.
 This online active shooter training is designed for civilians and private sector professionals to increase their personal resiliency and the likelihood of surviving an incident before the police arrive.
-By the end of the online course, participants will have a thorough understanding of how active shooter incidents evolve by interpreting their individual threat profiles.
+By the end of the online course, participants will have a thorough understanding of how active shooter incidents evolve, increasing their resiliency.
+Topics include:

 • Situational awareness